Mathematical Operators in JavaScript

 View Answer:

 Interview Response: Prefix increments the counter and returns the new value.
-Postfix increments counter but return the old value before being incremented.
+Postfix increments the counter but returns the old value before being incremented.

 Code Example: